zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Attribute functions

-Attribute functions are used for providing values for attribute arguments, e.g., current `DateTime`, an autoincrement `Int`, etc. They can be used in place of attribute argument, like:
+Attribute functions are used for providing values for attribute arguments, e.g., current `DateTime`, an autoincrement `Int`, etc. They can be used in place of attribute arguments, like:

 ```prisma
 model Model {